wso2/docs-is/en/docs/learn/configuring-access-delegation-with-uma.md

 ## Create users

-1. Log in using admin/admin credentials and create a new user called "Lily" (the resource owner) with login permission.
+1. Log in using admin/admin credentials and create a new user called "Larry" (the resource owner) with login permission.
 For instructions, see [Adding Users and Roles](../../learn/adding-users-and-roles#create-a-user).

     !!! info
         'admin' is the default administrative user in WSO2 Identity Server.

-2. Next, create two new users called "Pam" and "Oliver" (the requesting parties) with login permission.
+2. Next, create two new users called "Pam" and "Alex" (the requesting parties) with login permission.

 The setup is now complete and you can proceed to try out the scenario.